davidpaps/algorithms/README.md

 - A hash table has keys and values.
 The keys are the strings and the value is stored associated to that key.
 A hash table maps keys to values, therefore it is important for hash functions to consistently return the same output for the same input.

-- See the [Hash Table](python/hash_table.py) file for an example of creating and using a hash table, written in Python.
+- See the [Hash Table](python/hash_table.py) file for an example of creating and using a hash table, written in Python. - See the [Hash Table](javascript/hashTable.js) file for an example of creating and using a hash table, written in JavaScript.

 - Hash tables are used for reading the values on a huge scale as they are instant in retrieving the information.
 You can also use the `.get` function in python to get the value of a key if it exists in the hash table, if not it will return the `None` value.
 The `guest_list` example in the [Hash Table](python/hash_table.py) file shows how fast it is to check if an entry exists in a hash table (duplicates), rathe rthan searching through the entire list first.